Our gynecologic oncologist answer some of the internet's most-searched questions related to cervical cancer

 Cervical cancer is not contagious, so women who have cervical cancer do not need to worry about spreading the disease.
 However, HPV — the virus that has been linked to about 99% of all cases of cervical cancer — is contagious.

-One of the new, exciting developments that we've seen recently is the development of a vaccine that can prevent HPV infection.
+One of the exciting developments that has a real potential to eradicate cervical cancer and other HPV-related diseases is the development of a vaccine that can prevent HPV infection.
 The latest version of the vaccine protects against nine types of HPV (there are more than 100), including the types associated with cervical cancer and genital warts.
 Ideally, Roswell Park recommends that boys and girls receive the HPV vaccine around the age of 11 or 12.
 But if you're older and have not been vaccinated, we still highly recommend that you do receive the vaccination.

 Never miss another Cancer Talk blog!